ARM-software/astc-encoder/Docs/Encoding.md

 For many use cases the alpha channel is an actual alpha opacity channel and is therefore used for storing an LDR value between 0 and 1.
-For these cases use the `-hdr` compressor option which will treat the RGB channels as HDR, but the A channel as LDR.
+For these cases use the `-ch` compressor option which will treat the RGB channels as HDR, but the A channel as LDR.

 For other use cases the alpha channel is simply a fourth data channel which is also storing an HDR value.
-For these cases use the `-hdra` compressor option which will treat all channels as HDR data.
+For these cases use the `-cH` compressor option which will treat all channels as HDR data.